kenanwright1988/MS3/README.md

 ## Technologies Used

 **Flask-Paginate** - Flask paginate was used to paginate returned database queries.
 **MongoDB** - MongoDB was used to store and access database items.
 **Flask** - Used as web app framework to make creating the app faster and easier.
 **Heroku** - Heroku was used to host the live version of this app.
 **Github** - Github was used for storing my code and version control.
 **Gitpod** - I used Gitpod to code the site as well as push updates to Github.
 **Python** - Python 3 was used for the backend code to run the app and logic.
 **Prettier** Code - I used Beautify to keep my code properly indented and easily readable.
 **HTML5** - The core of the site was built with HTML version 5.
 **CSS** - CSS was used to style the website and define fonts and layout.
 **Materialize CSS** - Materialize was used for layout and alignment with the grid system, forms and inputs as well as pagination.
-**JavaScript** - JavaScript was used to provide logic and funtionality to certain elements such as the Cloudinary upload widget..
+**JavaScript** - JavaScript was used to provide logic and funtionality to certain elements such as the Cloudinary upload widget.
 **Jquery** - Jquery was used to write the click functions that append extra inputs to the forms as well as to enable Materialize selectors and sidenav.
 **Font Awesome** - Social Media icons from Font Awesome.
 **Google Chrome** - The website was built and tested in google Chrome.
 **Auto close tag** - self explanitory.
 **HTML hint** - for faster coding.
 **Cloudinary** - Hosting images to make the site load faster as well as the API for image uploads and the upload widget.
 **Apple Safari** - Used for testing.
 **Mozilla Firefox** - Used for testing.
 **Opera** - Used for testing.

 ## Testing